 Violence is a pervasive global threat.
 The World Health Organization report that each year 1.6 million people worldwide lose their lives to violence.
 Women, children, and men are experiencing forms of interpersonal abuse including child maltreatment, gender-based violence, sexual harassment and neglect of the elderly, among others.
 These acts of visible violence impact socio-economic stability and contribute to destructive and unpeaceful livelihoods.
 However, violence is not an intrinsic part of the human condition.
 Although challenging and complex to deal with, violence can be prevented and curbed.

 This activity showed how our upbringings, interests and country specific knowledge adds to our understanding of violence and non-violence.
-Some of the challenging acts to classify in our group included; eating meat, a mother telling her child she will leave them unless they behave, students protesting for less expensive accommodation, parents yelling at each other and a man being hired for a job because he is stronger than a woman.
-Classifying these actions led to robust discussions about the various types of visible and invisible (or structural) forms of violence, forcing us to think deeply about where violence persists in our daily lives and how we can actively foster and enact peace.
+Some of the challenging acts to classify in our group included eating meat, a mother telling her child she will leave them unless they behave, students protesting for affordable accommodation, parents yelling at each other and a man being hired for a job because he is stronger than a woman.
+Classifying these actions led to discussions about the various types of visible and invisible (or structural) forms of violence, forcing us to think deeply about where violence persists in our daily lives and how we can actively foster and enact peace.

 Goal 16 of the Sustainable Development Goals (SDG) is dedicated to the promotion of peaceful and inclusive societies.
-Central to this SDG is the reduction of all forms of violence and related death rates worldwide, ending abuse, exploitation and trafficking against women and children and promoting the rule of law at the national and international levels to ensure equal access to justice for all.
+Central to this SDG is the reduction of all forms of violence and related death rates worldwide, ending abuse, exploitation and trafficking against women and children, and promoting the rule of law at the national and international levels to ensure equal access to justice for all.
 This goal is critical for addressing not only "behavioural" violence, but also structural violence which is often unconscious.
 Through participating in this workshop, it was evident that young leaders can play a vital role in finding concrete solutions and strategies for building peaceful futures.

 Moreover, while each of the delegates participating in this workshop have specific interests in global development, our engagements showed that peace can be meaningfully embedded in the work on climate action, gender equality, access to quality education, access to water and sanitation services, and the other global development goals.